civichackingagency/scangov/_docs/about.md

 ---
-title: About
+title: "About"
+date: 2024-04-28
-description: About this project and our work.
+description: "About this project and our work."
-permalink: /about/
+keywords:
 redirect_from:
+  - /about/
   - /about.html
 ---